STA 309H Elementary Business Statistics (Business Honors)

 Exams and Homework:

 There will be 2 tests and a final exam given at designated times during the semester.
-They will be multiple-choice and will require computation and interpretation of the various statistical methods covered in this course.
+They will be multiple-choice and possibly some True/False and/or Free Response.
+They will require computation and interpretation of the various statistical methods covered in this course.
 For the tests and the final exam, you will each be allowed to bring a single 8.5 by 11 inch sheet of paper with any formulas or conceptual items you may need written on it.
 You are responsible for deciding what to write on this sheet and you may write on both sides of it.
 Sample exams may be found in the course packets.
-Exams 1 and 2 will be given during regular class time in the regular classroom.
-The last exam will be given as scheduled by the University.
+All exams will be given during regular class time in the regular classroom.

 Written homework to be turned in for a grade will be distributed via e-mail as we cover each topic.
 Due dates will be laid out in these e-mails and also announced in class although approximate due dates are listed below.
 When you turn in these written homework assignments, you will also need to attach your practice problems from the textbook listed on the class website and turn them in as well.
 These practice problems are graded for completeness only although you will need to turn them in to receive credit for the graded homework.
 In addition, there will be 4 homework assignments using Excel (posted on the class web page) to be completed and turned in for a grade.
 Brief explanations regarding how to perform various statistical tests in Excel are available on the class web page under the Handouts link, however we will go over some of these methods in class.

 Written Homework should be done neatly with answers circled and all work shown.
 Homework will only be accepted in hard copy form and not via e-mail.
-Homework not turned in by the time the papers are taken from the classroom at the end of your class will be assessed a 10% late penalty.
+Homework not turned in by the time the papers are taken from the classroom at the end of your class will be assessed a 10-point late penalty.
 Homework will not be accepted after 4 PM on the due date.
-If you wish to turn in a late assignment and we are not available, please take your paper up to the IROM Office (CBA 5.202) and ask one of the people in the office to write the time and their initials at the top and to put your paper in my mailbox.
+If you wish to turn in a late (or early) assignment and we are not available, please take your paper up to the IROM Office (CBA 5.202) and ask one of the people in the office to write the time and their initials at the top and to put your paper in my mailbox.
+Papers slipped under my office door or the TA's office door (or left outside our offices) will not be accepted.

 |Homework Assignment||Approximate Due Date|